My tips on how to eat healthy while traveling

 Stay Active to Support Your Healthy Eating Habits

 Staying active during your travels not only helps you burn off extra calories but also supports your overall well-being.
 Walking around a city is a fantastic way to explore new cities while getting some exercise.
-Take advantage of the opportunity to discover hidden gems on foot.
+Take advantage of the opportunity to explore all the best things to do in some city and also discover hidden gems while walking (my style).

 Some people opt to add a quick workout besides eating healthy.
 I carry a stretching rubber bend with me and do some stretching while watching something on my computer.
 More on how to exercise while traveling is covered in another blog.